-As a child's vocabulary increases, so does his / her understanding and awareness of the world around them.
+As a child's vocabulary increases, so does their understanding and awareness of the world around them.
 Children at this age begin to understand concepts and can compare abstract ideas.
-While children may progress at different rates, the following are some of the common milestones children may reach in this age group.
+While children may progress at different rates, the following are some of the common milestones:

-- Become more aware of self and, as a result, believe that his / her own thoughts can make things happen
+- Become more aware of self and, as a result, believe that their own thoughts can make things happen

 - May obey parent's rules, but does not understand right from wrong

 - Are curious about real facts about the world